Indoor tracking systems

 - When considering the price, also a greater number of tags will lower the price per tag.
 Volume pricing is key.

 - Less frequent reporting will also lower the Total Cost of Ownership of the infrastructure.

 Each use case is unique in terms of the needed reporting interval or sensor triggering method, the accuracy, and battery life expectations.
-The 5-10-5 method acts as a baseline, but to ensure a successful deployment that fits the customers’ requirements, all the points can be altered.
-Whatever the use case, supply chain logistics, healthcare or manufacturing, the costs will keep in the lower tens of cents per square meter per operational year.
+The 2.5-10-5 method acts as a baseline, but to ensure a successful deployment that fits the customers’ requirements, all the points can be altered.
+Whatever the use case, supply chain logistics, hospitals, hotels or manufacturing, the costs will keep in the lower tens of cents per square meter per operational year.

-Call us to know more about wireless indoor tracking systems.
+Call us to know more about wireless indoor tracking systems for hospitals

 Hospital billing software | Eye hospital patient experience Hospital Asset Tracking | Hospital Cost Savings | Hospital Management Dashboard | Electronic medical records | Staff productivity tracking | Asset tracking | SMS for hospitals | Hospital MIS report formats | EMR on Web | Patient portal | Telemedicine software | Indoor Air Quality monitoring | Medical device integration | Ophthalmology EMR software | ERP implementation plan | Monitoring charity funds in hospitals | Understanding Hospital IT requirements